kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

   Yes.

 * **What happens if we reenable the feature if it was previously rolled back?**
-  Objects created during the rollback will have no initial-trace-id until they are recreated.
+  Objects created during the rollback will have no initialtrace-id until they are recreated.

 * **Are there any tests for feature enablement/disablement?**